Net and wall games

 Net and wall games are court games where either a net separates the opponents or a wall serves to reflect the ball to the opponent.
-The object of these games is to hit the ball or bird over the net or against the wall back to the opponent.
-Play typically begins with one side serving the ball/bird by initially tossing or releasing it and then hitting it over the net.
-This then starts a rally, in which the sides alternate hitting the ball/bird over the net.
-Players then score points whenever the opponent fails to return the ball/bird back over the net.
-The criteria on what is considered a valid return varies between each sport (such as the number of times the ball may be touched or bounced on a player's side before it must go back over the net).
+The object of these games is to hit or throw the ball or bird over the net (direct style) or against the wall (indirect style) back to the opponent.
+Play typically begins with one side serving the ball/bird by initially tossing or releasing it and then hitting/throwing it over the net or to the wall.
+This then starts a rally, in which the sides alternate hitting/throwing the ball/bird.
+Players then score points whenever the opponent fails to return the ball/bird back.
+The criteria on what is considered a valid return varies between each sport (such as the number of times the ball may be touched or bounced on a player's side before it must go back).
+Games in this category are non contact sports.

+Examples

+Sports like Real tennis, Padel and Wallyball use both net and walls.
+On the contrary, some sports like Four square, Ballon au poing, Tamburello and Crossminton have the same logic of wall and net games, even they do not use any of them.